-The Veterans' Advisor will help incoming veterans process their request for benefits.
+The Veterans' Coordinator helps incoming veterans process their requests for benefits.
 The Veterans' Office is located in the K. Ray Bailey Student Services Center.
-Individuals applying for veteran's benefits must meet all entrance requirements and are required to meet the College's academic standards as they progress through their programs.
-Failure to meet these academic standards of progress will result in loss of veteran's educational benefits.
+Individuals applying for veteran's benefits must meet all entrance requirements and are required to meet the College's Standards of Academic Progress as they progress through their programs.
+Failure to meet these standards will result in loss of veteran's educational benefits.
+For more information, the Veterans' Coordinator can be reached at veteransservices@abtech.edu.